bullhorn/invenias-api-docs/source/index.html.md

 Sort An array of objects to sort by, using the following format {"Selector":"ColumnName","Desc": true}.

 # Data Management
-Data management policies are used to ensure that an organization's data and information assets are managed consistently and used properly.
-Invenias provides functionality allowing our customers to apply policies to any numbers of fields (within a predefined list) to core entities allowing them to either make filling them in a `preferred` or `compulsory` task.
+Data management policies are used to ensure that an organization’s data and information assets are managed consistently and used properly.
+Invenias provides functionality allowing our customers to apply policies to any numbers of fields (within a pre-defined list) to core entities, allowing them to either make filling them in a `preferred` or `compulsory` task.

-If one or more fields within an entity are marked as `compulsory` you will not be able to update the entity (or create a new one) unless you populate the compulsory field(s) via the most applicable method(s).
+If one or more fields within an entity are marked as `compulsory` you cannot update the entity (or create a new one) unless you populate the compulsory field(s) via the most applicable method(s).

 <aside class="warning">
-Failure to respect compulsory data management policies when crating or updating records will result in a failed request with a 500 HTTP code.
-The response may include a message like "Invenias.Model.Services.Services.Services.DataManagementService.ValidatePositionCompanyPolicy".
+Failure to respect compulsory data management policies when creating or updating records will cause a failed request with a 500 HTTP code.
+The response may include a message like “Invenias.Model.Services.Services.Services.DataManagementService.ValidatePositionCompanyPolicy”.
 </aside>

 <aside class="notice">